econumo/currency-loader/README.md

 The Currency Loader for Econumo acts as a bridge between [Open Exchange Rates](https://openexchangerates.org) and the [Econumo System API](https://econumo.com/docs/api/).

+It will create the specified currencies and automatically update their exchange rates.

 ---
 > [!NOTE]
 > In the free tier of Open Exchange Rates, only **USD** is supported as a base currency.